38

 Ice cream mix with emulsifiers

-Emulsifiers are similar to milk proteins in that they have two heads, one attracted to fat and another attracted to water.
-And when we add emulsifiers to an ice cream mix, they behave in the same way as the proteins: they migrate to the interface between the fat and the water where they attach themselves to the surface of the fat globules.
+And when we add emulsifiers to an ice cream mix, they behave in the same way as the proteins: they migrate to the interface between the fat and the water, where they attach themselves to the surface of the fat globules.

 In doing so, they actually displace the protein molecules.
 And since emulsifiers lower the tension between the fat and the water, they don't interfere with the inclination of the fat globules to cluster together.